Majestic limestone cliffs, unspoiled beaches, and the clearest blue seas—Coron is undoubtedly one of the most beautiful destinations in the country.

 Dry season, which runs through October to mid-June, is the best time to visit Coron.

-There are plenty of accommodations to choose from.
+There are plenty of accommodations to choose from in Coron.
 For the budget-conscious, there are travel lodges and small inns that can go as low as ₱400/per night.
-If you are willing to splurge, luxury resorts like Two Seasons Coron Island & Resort are recommended.
+Newly opened boutique hotel The Palladium Hotel offers a stunning Santorini-inspired escape at reasonable prices.
+Sophia's Gardem Resort is a quiet and private garden resort located just 5 minutes away from Coron Town proper.
+If you are willing to splurge, luxury resorts like Two Seasons Coron Island & Resort and Two Seasons Coron Bayside Hotel are recommended.

 The easiest and most efficient way to get around the island would be via tricycle, with rides starting at about ₱20.
 Motorbikes may also be available for rent at certain resorts.